-The thematic partner is the societal problem owner that presents a challenge to the participants in the TIC course and is involved during the start, middle and end of the course.
-In addition to the involvement of the thematic partner, students and professionals consult other stakeholders in order to analyze the problem and come up with a solution.
+The thematic partner was the societal problem owner that presents a challenge to the participants in the TIC course and was involved during the start, middle and end of the course.
+In addition to the involvement of the thematic partner, students and lifelong learners consulted other stakeholders in order to analyze the problem and come up with a solution.

 A stakeholder refers to any party who can affect or is affected by the societal problem presented by the thematic partner.

 We have collaborated with the following thematic partners: